top of page

 It’s one thing to think about improved compute for optimization or risk forecasting.
 It’s another to confront the fact that cryptography itself, the backbone of both traditional and digital finance. relies on encryption that quantum computing could eventually upend.

 This is further strengthened by the conversations the Quantum Chain team had at the Singapore, Korean, Malaysian, and Indonesian Finance events last month.
-They signal that enterprises are no longer treating quantum computing as a distant science-fair topic.
-They’re treating it as a factor in long-term resilience planning, it's about designing systems that remain secure and compliant as the technological landscape evolves. ²³
+They signal that enterprises are no longer treating quantum computing as a distant science-fair topic, it as a factor in long-term resilience planning.
+It's about designing systems that remain secure and compliant as the technological landscape evolves. ²³

 The World Economic Forum's Post on Quantum Computing's threat to classical encryption methods ⁴